spacemeshos/docs/docs/start/smeshing/smeshing_adv/performance.md

   { "smeshing-verifying-opts": { "smeshing-opts-verifying-powflags": 14 } }
 ```

-Please note that when running on MacOS, it is additionally required to set the `SECURE_JIT` flag in RandomX (based on this [upstream info](https://github.com/tevador/RandomX/issues/293)).
+Please note that when running on MacOS AppleSilicon, it is additionally required to set the `SECURE_JIT` flag in RandomX (based on this [upstream info](https://github.com/tevador/RandomX/issues/293)).
 This means that the actual setting for Mac-based systems is:

 ```json
 "smeshing":